Campaign for Real Ale

 • Smugglers Retreat Telephone(01843) 820700 Tothill Street Minster-in-Thanet CT12 4AQ

-Table Table pub/restaurant on outskirts of the village.
+Table Table pub/restaurant on outskirts of Minster village.

 • St Augustines Golf Club Telephone(01843) 590333 Cottington Road, Cliffsend Minster-in-Thanet CT12 5JN